DS-100/fa22/syllabus.md

 Labs are shorter programming assignments designed to give students familiarity with new ideas.

-- In a typical week, the lab is released on Friday through DataHub and is due the following Tuesday at 11:59PM through **Gradescope** (updated 1/26).
+- In a typical week, two labs are released on Sunday through DataHub and are due next Saturday at 11:59PM through Gradescope.
 - All lab autograder tests are visible.
+- We recommend doing the first lab after Tuesday's lecture and the second lab after Thursday's lecture.
 - In lieu of official lab sections, we will be helping with lab in several ways:
-    - Lab walkthroughs, which are recorded videos posted as part of the lab.
-    - Lab Help Sections, which are Tuesday office hours that prioritize lab debugging and questions.
+    - Lab Help Sections, which are office hours that prioritize lab debugging and questions.
 See the [Calendar](../calendar) and our [Office Hours](#office-hours) for more details.
     - EdStem.
 - All labs are intended to take about an hour.
 You can therefore think of Lab Help Sections as lab sections, where attendance is not required nor expected to complete the lab.
 The best place to get individual help with lab is Lab Help Sections.

 ### Office Hours and Communication

 The office hours and locations are listed on the [Calendar](../calendar); office hours will be held both virtually and in-person.
-Instructor office hours are also listed on the calendar. **To adhere to public health guidelines, we ask that students leave the OH room after their questions have been answered**.
+Instructor office hours are also listed on the calendar.

 In general, students can come to office hours for any questions on course assignments or material.
 Note that events labeled Lab Help Sections will prioritize lab debugging and questions, after which other questions can be addressed.